ahmadazerichandrabhuana/robotframeworkandroid/README.md

    Contains test cases
    ```

-Apart from these 3 folders, this sample also using '.yaml' file to store data.
+Apart from these 3 folders, this sample also using 'env.yaml' file to store configuration-specific data.